skull4L/College-notes/Biology/(7) Genetics and Ecosystems/Genetics/Dihybrid Inheritance.md

 Offspring phenotypes in F2 generation : 9 Round Yellow, 3 Round Green, 3 Wrinkled Yellow, 1 Wrinkled Green

 - Mendel concluded that a dihybrid cross of 2 characteristics heterozygous would give a 9:3:3:1 ratio.
 He related this to the law of independent assortment and stated that each member of a pair of alleles can randomly combine with another pair.

-### Another example of dihybrid inheritance
+### Another Example of Dihybrid Inheritance

 ### F1
 - A dihybrid cross was carried out between fruit flies with red eyes and vestigial wings and pink eyes and normal wings.
     R = red eyes